-- Toxic Substances Division
+Toxic Substances Division (TSD)

-- Watershed Protection Division
+- Watershed Protection Division (WPD)

-- Water Quality Division
+- Water Quality Division (WQD)

-- Inspection and Enforcement Division
+- Inspection and Enforcement Division (IED)

-- Regulatory Review Division
+- Regulatory Review Division (RRD)

-The Water Quality Division and the Inspection and Enforcement Division's joint water pollution control programs implement the water quality standards, monitor and inspect permitted facilities in the District, and comprehensively monitor the District's waters to identify and reduce impairments.
-The water pollution control program is involved in implementing activities that will provide maximum water quality benefits.
+The WQD and IED joint water pollution control programs implement WQS, monitor and inspect permitted facilities in the District, and comprehensively monitor the District's waters to identify and reduce impairments.
+The water pollution control program seeks solutions and implements activities that will provide maximum water quality benefits.

-Given the District's urban landscape, nonpoint source pollution has a large impact on its waters.
-The Watershed Protection Division and the Regulatory Review Division manage the sediment and stormwater control programs that regulate land disturbing activities, stormwater management, and floodplain management by providing technical assistance and inspections throughout the District.
-The District is also conducting stream restoration activities to improve habitat as well as implementing a RiverSmart program to reduce polluted runoff.
-The nonpoint source program also provides education and outreach to residents and developers on pollution prevention to ensure that their actions do not further impair the District's water quality.
+Given the District's urban landscape, both point source and nonpoint source pollution has a large impact on its waters.
+WPD and RRD manage the sediment and stormwater control programs that regulate land disturbing activities, stormwater management, and floodplain management by providing technical assistance and inspections throughout the District.
+The District also conducts stream restoration activities to improve habitat and implements a RiverSmart program that provides financial incentives to help property owners install green infrastructure to reduce polluted runoff.
+Further, the District provides education and outreach to residents and developers on pollution prevention to ensure their actions do not further impair the District's water quality.

-Several activities are coordinated for the groundwater protection program in the Toxic Substances Division, including underground storage tank installation and remediation and groundwater quality standards implementation.
+Several activities are coordinated for the groundwater protection program in the TSD, including underground storage tank installation and remediation and groundwater quality standards implementation.

-DOEE also coordinates with the District of Columbia Water and Sewer Authority (DC Water), which has begun construction of the Anacostia River segment of the stormwater storage tunnel of the District's CSO Long Term Control Plan (LTCP).
+DOEE also coordinates with the District of Columbia Water and Sewer Authority (DC Water), which began construction of the Anacostia River segment of the CSO Long Term Control Plan (Clean Rivers Project) stormwater storage tunnel.
 The plan involves the construction of large underground tunnels that will serve as collection and retention systems for combined sewage during high flow conditions.
-The LTCP will be implemented over a 25-year period, including the original Consent Decree period and the 2016 modification to the Consent Decree, which extended the end date to 2030.
+The Clean Rivers Project will be implemented over a 25-year period, as defined in a 2016 modification to the Consent Decree which extended the end date to 2030.